aminbabu/windows-terminal-customization/README.md

 ```

 ### Customize Terminal Theme (Optional)
-If anyone wish to customize his/her terminal theme as mine then he/she can do through updating `{themename}.json` file.
+If anyone wish to customize his/her terminal theme as mine then he/she can do by updating `{themename}.json` file.
 I'm providing my one here.

 - `settings.json` file will be found here: [Theme settings.josn](./Terminal%20Theme%20Settings/hotstick.minimal.omp.json)